U.S. judge rejects bid by Massey ex-CEO to drop mine blast charges

 Blankenship faces a maximum 31 years in prison if convicted on all charges.
 Massey Energy was purchased in 2011 by Alpha Natural Resources Inc for about $7 billion.

-Blankenship’s trial is scheduled to start on July 13.
-His lawyers have requested a delay until January, saying they needed more time to prepare.
-(Reporting by Elizabeth Daley in Pittsburgh; Editing by Ian Simpson and Mohammad Zargham)
+Reporting by Elizabeth Daley in Pittsburgh; Editing by Ian Simpson and Mohammad Zargham